All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Monitoring Liver Health

 We recommend baseline liver function tests (ALT, AST, GGT) before starting Zepbound and periodic monitoring during treatment.
-Many men see their elevated liver enzymes normalize as they lose weight, a direct indicator of improving liver health.
+Many men see their improved liver enzymes normalize as they lose weight, a direct indicator of improving liver health.

 Muscle Mass and Body Composition